ddev/ddev/docs/content/users/quickstart.md

 !!!warning "Caution"
     Changing the `<key>` for a webspace later on causes problems.
 It is recommended to decide on the value for the key before the database is build in the next step.

 The information for the database connection is set in the environment variable `DATABASE_URL`.
-The installation should have already created a `.env.local` file which allows you overwrite the `DATABASE_URL` if no `.env.local` exists create it and define also the `APP_ENV` variable:
+The installation will have created a `.env.local` file.
+Set `DATABASE_URL` in the `.env.local` file so it looks like this:

 ```bash
 APP_ENV=dev